 The rights-holder’s perspective

-To fully understand human rights issues, we must consider the perspective of the people affected (or likely to be affected) adversely – the rights-holders.
-We rarely have access to these individuals and so we look to representative organisations for insights.
+To understand human rights issues fully, we must consider the perspective of the people affected (or likely to be affected) adversely — the rights-holders.
+We rarely have access to these individuals and so we look to representative organizations for insights.
 These can include the UN and its Special Rapporteurs, non-governmental organisations, international development agencies, trade unions and non-profit organisations.
 These groups publish research on human rights and sometimes contact us for discussion.
 We appreciate their work as it enhances our own research efforts and often provides recommendations we can take to our investee companies and issuers.

 Our ESG disclosures

 At ASI, we support the UN Guiding Principles Reporting Framework and encourage companies to disclose in line with its guidance.
 Our voting records can also be found on our website, including how we voted on every resolution for every company, as well as details of our voting policies.

 Our approach document is an important part of our disclosure on human rights.
 We will be updating this regularly to reflect our progress and activities.